-St David's C of E Primary School will do its best to ensure that the necessary provision is made for any pupil who has special educational needs or disabilities.
-We will ensure that all staff in the school are able to identify and provide for those pupils who have special educational needs or disabilities to allow pupils with SEND to join in the activities of the school.
+St David's Primary School will do its best to ensure that the necessary provision is made for any pupil who has special educational needs or disabilities.
+We will ensure that all staff in our schools are able to identify and provide for those pupils who have special educational needs or disabilities to allow pupils with SEND to join in the activities of the school.

-The staff and governors of St David's C of E Primary School will also work to ensure that all SEND pupils reach their full potential, are fully included within the school community and are able to make successful transfers between educational establishments.
+The staff and governors of St David's Primary School will also work to ensure that all SEND pupils reach their full potential, are fully included within the school community and are able to make successful transfers between educational establishments.
 This policy aims to support all members of staff in providing positive whole school approaches towards the learning, progress and achievement of SEND pupils.
 With this as an underlying principle, we believe that;